taijeronv/taijeronv_info/content/home/accomplishments.md

 description = """
 One of my most significant achievements was to assist in the development of a division-level staff exercise that used Decisive Action and TacOps.

-The Digital Division staff group was supposed to use JCATS, but for some reason, it was not available.
+The Digital Division staff group's JCATS exercise the college turned to the DLDC Sims-TM for support.

-The college turned to the sims team for support.
-We worked very closely with the [Functional Area 57's](https://www.csiac.org/certification/u-s-army-functional-area-57-fa57/) Army officers that specialize in simulations and modeling to design the exercise.
+Our team worked very closely with the [Functional Area 57's](https://www.csiac.org/certification/u-s-army-functional-area-57-fa57/) Army officers that specialize in simulations and modeling to design the exercise.

 I was responsible for creating the scenario, unit database, maps and terrain coding, for Decisive Action, and another game called TacOpsCav.
 We used TacOpsCav to execute some of the brigade-level operations.